 - Our Lady of Mt.
 Carmel (Orange, NJ)

 - Holy Spirit/Our Lady Help of Christians (East Orange, NJ)

 - Our Lady of All Souls (East Orange, NJ)

 Summary of Abuse Allegations against Father Michael “Mitch” Walters:

-According to media reports in August 2015, allegations were reported to the Archdiocese of Newark that Father Michael “Mitch” Walters abused two minors in the early 1980s while assigned to St. Cassian in Montclair.
-Walters was accused of molesting a 12-year-old boy in 1982 and a 13-year-old girl in 1982 and 1983.
-One accuser said Walters fondled and kissed him repeatedly as an altar boy; the other claimed Walters molested her when she was ages 13-14.
+Father Michael “Mitch” Walters was ordained a priest in 1965 and served in the Archdiocese of Newark.
+He served in multiple parishes throughout his career.
+According to media reports, in August 2015, allegations were reported that he abused two minors in the early 1980s while assigned to St. Cassian in Montclair.
+Father Walters was accused of molesting a 12-year-old boy in 1982 and a 13-year-old girl in 1982 and 1983.
+One accuser said Walters fondled and kissed him repeatedly as an altar boy; the other claimed Father Walters molested her when she was ages 13-14.
 Walters denied the accusations.